-Why do we have this assignment?
+Why do we have quizzes?

-We use discussions as a way to emulate your writing, your critical-thinking skills and your ability to work with peers.
-We want to see how you process and analyze the historical concepts and ideas discussed in the primary documents and the textbook.
-We want to see how you communicate them in an asynchronous forum.
+We use quizzes as a way to test your understanding and learning of the course material.
+We want to see how you individually process and analyze the historical concepts and ideas discussed in the textbook and in any other readings.